bootlin/buildroot-external-st/docs/internals.md

   arch/<arch>/boot/dts/<vendor>/.
 This patch has been submitted to upstream Buildroot.

-* Bump arm-gnu-toolchain package to 13.2.rel1 release version.
+* Update the `gcnano-binaries` package to a newer version.
+This package contains the closed-source OpenGL user-space libraries, which need to be in sync with the kernel side.
+This patch has been submitted to upstream Buildroot.

+* Update `murata-cyw-fw` package to a new version and the newly added CYW43439 firmare.
+This packages contains the Bluetooth firmwares.
-  This patch is already in upstream Buildroot.
+  This patch has been submitted to upstream Buildroot.